 - Second, personal loans from online lenders are typically unsecured.
 That means you don't need to have collateral to get a loan, which, again, is an advantage you may not necessarily enjoy with a bank loan.

 - Another benefit has to do with the loan terms and interest rates.
-Online lenders can offer generous borrowing amount–SoFi, for instance, offers personal loans of up to $100,000.
-While your move may not cost quite that much, it's good to know that you could get access to that amount of funding if necessary.
+Online lenders can offer generous borrowing amount; SoFi, for instance, offers personal loans of up to $100,000.
+While your move may not cost quite that much, it's good to know you could get access to that amount of funding if necessary.

 - Interest rates from online lenders also tend to be competitive with what banks or credit unions offer, and they may be lower compared to what you'd pay to charge moving expenses to a credit card.
-The average credit card APR on accounts assessing interest is right around 17%, which is significantly higher than the rates you might find with online lenders.
-With Lightstream, for example, it's possible to get personal loans with an APR as low as 5.95% with automatic payments.
+The average credit card APR on accounts assessing interest is around 17%, which is significantly higher than the rates you might find with online lenders.
+With LightStream, for example, it's possible to get personal loans with an APR as low as 5.95% with automatic payments.

 - Getting a personal loan online can also be fast and convenient.
-With some lenders, it's possible to fill out the application in just a few minutes, get an approval decision the same day and receive loan funding in 1 to 2 business days.
+With some lenders, it's possible to fill out the application in just a few minutes, get an approval decision the same day, and receive loan funding in one to two business days.
 That could be important if time is of the essence for a move.

 What you have to keep in mind about getting moving loans from online lenders is that the best rates are usually reserved for people with the best credit.
 If you have a lower credit score, it's possible your APR could easily outstrip what a credit card might charge.
 It's also important to look out for fees since some online lenders charge origination fees for personal loans.